-French and Italian industrial output surprises on the upside

 -Noyer says first need to fix transmission mechanism

--Noyer refutes Draghi pledge on ECB's senior creditor status-Reports
+-Noyer refutes Draghi pledge on ECB's senior creditor status-FT

 -Successful 11bn euro Italian bill auction

-European equities ended the day moderately lower.
+European equities are falling slightly more than at the start of today's trading session.
 That following some new profit-warnings Stateside this morning and despite the positive economic data out in the Eurozone.